Pool chlorine and feet

-With the arrival of warm weather and sunshine, the thought of swimming in a pool is quite appealing.
-Even if the water’s coolness is very tempting, it is important to take into account the chemicals added to clean it.
-Many pools utilize chlorine, which can have negative effects on the skin.
-Here, we will examine how it might affect the health of our feet.
+With the arrival of warm weather and sunshine, swimming in a pool is very appealing.
+However, it is important to consider the chemicals used to clean pool water.
+Many pools rely on chlorine, which can negatively affect the health of your feet.

 The effects of chlorine on the feet